juspay/hyperswitch-killbill-plugin/README.md

 - Set up the payment processors you’d want to process through.
 We support 55+ payment processor globally and can add any new processor on request.

-**Merchant** - Entity integrating with Kill Bill and Hyperswitch **User** - The end consumer who is making the purchase on the Merchant’s website
+**Merchant** - Entity integrating with Kill Bill and Hyperswitch.

+**User** - The end consumer who is making the purchase on the Merchant’s website.

 ## Installation